phone

 Private Trips: We are increasingly taking people on private trips.
 If a group trip does not interest you, please contact us about a private tour and the dates you prefer.

 Extended Tours: If you are interested in a longer trip, many of our tours can be joined back to back.
-For example, you can sign up for a Gamboa and/or Chiriquí Tour plus a Darien tour for a 2 - 3 week trip.
-Please contact us for the discounted price for signing up for multiple trips.
+For example, you can sign up for the Gamboa tour and also the Chiriquí or the Darien tour for a 2 - 3 week trip.

 Special offer: Included with your trip (one per room) is a copy of the field guide “The Birds of Panama” by George Angehr and Robert Dean.
 You will receive this when you reserve your trip so you will have time to study and know the beautiful birds of Panama.